Omar Linares

-Omar Linares Izquierdo (born October 23, 1968) is a former Cuban baseball player.
-He was born in San Juan y Martínez, Pinar del Río Province, Cuba.
-Linares played third base for the Cuba national baseball team and for Pinar del Río and Vegueros in the Cuban National Series wearing the number 10 on his jersey.
-After a career as a player in Cuba, Linares, along with other Cuba baseball players such as Antonio Pacheco, Orestes Kindelan, and German Mesa, in coordination with the Cuba national baseball commission, decided to try the Nippon Professional Baseball.
-Linares spent three seasons with the Chunichi Dragons, wearing the number 44 on his jersey, before returning to Cuba.
-In 2009 Linares decided to become a batting coach and first base coach for longtime rival team Industriales, helping them to conquer a national championship (his first as an assistant coach).
-Although Linares never received an official retiring ceremony, the season of 2001–2002 is considered to be his last appearance in Cuba National Baseball Series.
+Omar Linares Izquierdo (born October 23, 1967) is a Cuban former professional baseball third baseman, first baseman and coach.
+He played for the Cuba national baseball team as well as professionally for Vegueros de Pinar del Río of the Cuban National Series (SNB) and Chunichi Dragons of Nippon Professional Baseball (NPB).

+In 2009, Linares decided to become a hitting and first base coach for longtime rival team Industriales, helping them to conquer a national championship, his first as an assistant coach.

 Career in Cuba

 Linares spent 20 seasons with Pinar del Río in Cuba's National Series, compiling a career .368 batting average, the best in the league's history, with 404 home runs (third among all-times in Cuban league), 1,547 runs batted in and 264 stolen bases.
 He led the National Series in batting average four times, in RBIs four times and in walks six times.
-At the end of his career, Linares spent three seasons with the Chunichi Dragons of Japan's Central League.
-He retired in 2004.
+At the end of his career, Linares spent three seasons with the Chunichi Dragons of Japan's Central League, retiring in 2004.

 International career

-As a 14-year-old, Linares was the starting second baseman for the Cuba National youth team at the World Championship, where they won gold.
-His debut in Cuba national baseball series at the age of 14 was marked by his father's decision of not allowing him to play with Forestales (second team of Pinar del Río) on road games, therefore Linares only played home games that year.
-The inclusion of Linares in the Cuba national baseball team at the age of 17, as an optional replacement of slugger Jose "Cheito" Rodriguez after the suspension of "Cheito" by the Cuba National baseball commission, is attributed to former manager Jose Miguel Pineda.
+As a 14-year-old, Linares was the starting second baseman for the Cuba national youth team at the World Championship, where they won gold.
+The inclusion of Linares in the Cuba national baseball team at the age of 17, as an optional replacement of slugger Jose "Cheito" Rodriguez after his suspension by the Cuba National baseball commission, is attributed to former manager Jose Miguel Pineda.
 Linares was a mainstay on the national team under the guidance of Luis Giraldo Casanova during much of the 1980s and 1990s, as the starting third baseman on World Championship winning teams in 1986, 1988, 1990, 1994, 1998 and 2001.
 He was part of Cuba's Olympic gold medal teams in 1992 and 1996, and the silver medal team in 2000.
-Linares also played for the Cuba national team in the 1999 Baltimore Orioles – Cuba national baseball team exhibition series.
+Linares also played for the Cuba national team in their 1999 exhibition series versus the Baltimore Orioles of Major League Baseball.